doudoudouyoumi/SDMatte/README.md

 ## 🤝 Community Works
 If your work has improved **SDMatte** and you would like more people to see it, please inform us.
 - [ComfyUI-SDMatte](https://github.com/flybirdxx/ComfyUI-SDMatte), a ComfyUI custom node built on SDMatte, offers interactive high-precision image matting with refined edge detail preservation and optimized VRAM efficiency.
-Refer to [their GitHub page](https://github.com/flybirdxx/ComfyUI-SDMatte) for more information.

 ## 📖 Overview
 ### Abstract